proact-de/distkeys/README.md

 * master: This is were changes to the Debian packages go.
 * upstream: This is were upstream changes go.
-* pristine-tar: This would be for release tarballs if any.

 SSH Configuration